FlexMeasures/flexmeasures/documentation/views/dashboard.rst

 *********

 The dashboard shows where the user's assets are located and how many different asset types are connected to the platform.
-The view serves to quickly identify the status of assets, such as whether they are taking part in any flexibility actions or whether there are upcoming opportunities to valorise on flexibility actions.
+The view serves to quickly identify the status of assets, such as whether there are upcoming opportunities to valorise on flexibility actions.
 In particular, the page contains:

 .. contents::